JKirbyy/C-Malloc/README.md

-Makes use of the CentOS sbrk system call.
+Intended for use on CentOS.